phalcon-orphanage/docs/en/reference/forms.rst

 Forms
 =====
-Phalcon\\Forms is a component aids the developer in the creation and maintenance of forms in web applications.
+Phalcon\\Forms is a component that aid the developer in the creation and maintenance of forms in web applications.

 The following example shows its basic usage: